-A Federal Civil Search is used to identify civil cases filed at the federal level.
-Federal civil cases include non-criminal issues such as civil right issues, antitrust activity, and federal civil code violations.
+A federal civil search is used to identify civil cases filed at the federal level.
+Federal civil cases include non-criminal issues such as civil rights issues, antitrust activity, and federal civil code violations.
 Federal civil cases differ from county civil cases in the same ways that federal criminal cases differ from county criminal cases; there is no overlap between federal civil cases and county civil cases because the cases fall under different jurisdictions.

-The Federal Civil Search must be run in conjunction with the basic report package.
-The Federal Civil Search cannot be run as a standalone Screening.
+The federal civil search must be run in conjunction with the basic report package.
+The federal civil search is unavailable as a standalone search.